rootx90/Cyber-Security-Notes/02-WAPT-notes/WAPT-Notes/01-Module/03_lecture.md

 			Q : what's GET ✔️<br>
 			Ans : GET = means to get the content from the server to the client machine
     - Q : what is server & web server ✔️<br>
-		Ans : server one who `serves` , <br>
+		Ans : server one who `serves` <br>
 		Q : what things a server serves ✔️<br>
 		Ans : it'll not serves a plate of foods - so here "server" is a web server , so the server will serves to the `web` <br>
 			means it'll serves a web page
         - so when we say to the server that bring a `index.html` file of that Domain Name - then the server will send the`index.html` <br>
-   			& it gets open inside the client machine , so this is a work of `web server`
+   			& it gets open inside the client machine , so this is a working of `web server`
 		- Q : How this working of web Server is done OR how the server able to send the index.html file to the client machine ✔️<br>
 			Ans : done when we (client) send a "GET request" to the server <br>
-			so when we say to the server that "give that page" - then only the server will server will send to us (client) <br>
+			so when we say to the server that "give that page" - only then the server will send content to us (client) <br>
 			so the server automatically will not send anything to the client , so client have to do a GET request
     - so `HTTP GET requests` used to bring the resources/files/content <br>
    		from the server (whose has the `IP address` of that Domain Name) to the client machine
     - Eg of HTTP GET request : <br><img src="../../notes-pics/01-Module/03_lecture/03_lecture-0-M1.jpg" alt="Pic 1" width="600"/>
-		- it's a output of HTTP GET request of neverssl.com
+		- it's a output of "HTTP GET request" of neverssl.com - from client machine
 		- wireshark - it's a free & open-source packet analyzer software.
     - Q : what is Protocol & why HTTPS came ✔️
 		- most of the websites now use HTTPS
-		- `HTTPS`  : it's a secure (encrypted) version of HTTP & it works 99% as HTTP but in secure way
+		- `HTTPS` : it's a secure (encrypted) version of HTTP & it works 99% same as HTTP but in secure way
-		- `HTTPS` : use TLS 1.3 encryption , if a Domain Name has less than TLS 1.3 `HTTPS` <br>then it's a vulnerability in order to communicate without :
+		- `HTTPS` : use TLS 1.3 encryption , if a Domain Name has less than TLS 1.3 `HTTPS` <br>
+			then it's a vulnerability in order to communicate without :
-			1) Other parties being able to send the data
+			1) Other parties/hacker being able to send the data
-			2) Other parties being able to modify the data
+			2) Other parties/hacker being able to modify the data
-		- in old protocols , data can be read (coz data goes in plain text & it wasn't encrypted) <br>
+		- in old protocols , data can be read (cuz data goes in plain text & data wasn't encrypted) <br>
-			eg : HTTP protocol & data can be modified , so in old days , let's say we're using a packet sniffer tool (like Burp Suite) , <br>
+			eg : in HTTP protocol , data can be modified , so in old days , let's say a hacker using a packet sniffer tool (like Burp Suite) , <br>
-			so via using this tool , we can intercept/catch/snatch/attack/interrupt the request , we can modify
+			so via using this tool , hacker can intercept/catch/snatch the request & he/she can modify the request
-		- Eg : let's say u're using banking website & you're transferring money in your account <br>
+		- Eg : let's say u're using banking website & u're transferring money in ur account <br>
-			then we can change the account to a different one via packet sniffer tool by a attacker , <br>
+			then a attacker can change the A/C no. to a different one via packet sniffer tool , <br>
-			so that money goes to a different account number , so HTTP was not secure , that's why HTTPS came
+			so that money goes to that different A/C no. , so HTTP was 0% secure - that's why HTTPS came
-		- but HTTPS is not completely secure coz if it is so , then our job will not be there as a penetration tester , <br>
+		- but HTTPS is not completely secure cuz if it is so , then our job will not be there in a company as a penetration tester , <br>
 			so nothing is completely secure but HTTPS is secure than HTTP
     - Q : what is a web server ✔️
 		- it's like a software which responds to the HTTP/HTTPS requests